-I climbed into this chair and started my Iron infusion at 9:30 am.
+I climbed into this chair and started my iron infusion at 9:30 am.
 That takes about 90 minutes and is followed by a saline flush to clear the lines and ensure I get the entire contents of the bag.
 For subsequent chemotherapy, I’m required to do blood work the day before.
 For this first one, anytime in the month before is okay.
 I decided to get blood work on Saturday as I was curious as to the level of my hemoglobin given how it tanked a while back as described in my post titled What Goes Around Comes Around.
-During the episode the blood transfusions improved it from a low of 52 to 84.
-Ideally for my age it should be between 120 and 140.
-Last weekend it slightly increased to 87 so I’ve got a long way to go.
+During that episode, the blood transfusions improved it from a low of 52 to 84.
+Ideally, for my age it should be between 120 and 140.
+Last weekend it was slightly increased to 87 so I’ve got a long way to go.
 No one seems too concerned as the trend is in the right direction and I am getting weekly iron transfusions.
 Who’d thought I’d be so interested in my blood or be so diligently looking at my own poop to see if it’s blackish (it’s not now)?

 As an aside, I hydrated before heading the clinic to make it easier for the RN to get the catheter in my vein.
 That works really well.
 However, I’m getting a lot of fluid from the infusion.
 Combined with what I consumed earlier, the need-to-pee is strong and arises frequently.
-The pump can run unplugged for up to six hours, so each time time the urge kicks in, I get up and drag the entire unit to the bathroom.
+The pump can run unplugged for up to six hours, so each time the urge kicks in, I get up and drag the entire unit to the bathroom.
 It is a gong show to watch but everyone in the clinic is in the same boat.
 Many of the other patients are older and carrying a few extra pounds so I’ll leave it to your imagination what that looks like.

-Here’s a list of the products infused directly into my blood stream today:
+Here’s a list of the products infused directly into my bloodstream today:

 - Iron (90 minutes).